Dev-Atsushi/Mongoose/README.md

-# 🥥 | Isto é um exemplo de mongoose
+# 🥥 | This is an example of mongoose
-Isto é algo apenas para você se basear e fazer uma conexão mongoose.
+This is something just for you to base yourself on and make a Mongoose connection.

-- Conectar: connect.js
+- Connect: connect.js

-- Schema: schemas/teste.js
+- Schema: schemas/test.js